blairg23/image-to-csv/README.md

 ## Paddle engine caching

 When running with the default Paddle engine, the `PPStructure` model is initialized once per process and reused for every image to avoid repeated startup costs.
 Advanced users can reset the cached engine from Python by calling `image_to_csv.ocr.reset_paddle_engine()` before the next invocation if they need a fresh instance (for example, in tests).

+To inspect what Paddle believes it detected, run either command with `--debug-tables`.
+This will print a summary of the tables Paddle returned; add `--debug-tables-dir path/to/debug_html` to also save each raw HTML snippet for offline review.